DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Direct Memory Access (DMA), which enables data transfer between peripherals such as the ADC and RAM, without CPU intervention.
 This offloading reduces processing overhead, allowing the MCU to manage fast data transfers effectively.
-These improvements are especially significant for Toeplitz extraction, were large amount of random data needs to be processed and sent quickly with low delay.
+These improvements are especially significant for Toeplitz extraction, where large amount of random data needs to be processed and sent quickly with low delay.
 Efficient memory management guarantees that randomness extraction can occur rapidly without major slowdowns in computing.
+Both approaches will be tested during development.

 The Teensy 4.1[^2], based on the ARM Cortex-M7 is especially good for computationally demanding tasks involving randomness extraction due to its